Uhuru Kenyatta: Political life

 In the 1997 general election, Uhuru Kenyatta contested for the Gatundu South Constituency parliamentary seat, once held by his father, but lost to Moses Mwihia, a Nairobi architect.

 In 1999, Moi appointed Uhuru to chair the Kenya Tourism Board, a government parastatal.
-In 2001, he was nominated as a Member of Parliament, and he joined the Cabinet as Minister for Local Government.
+In 2001, he was nominated as a Member of Parliament, and joined the Cabinet as Minister for Local Government.
 He would also later be elected First Vice Chairman of KANU.

-In the nomination process in 2002 in what was widely thought as undemocratic and underhand, Moi influenced Uhuru Kenyatta's nomination as KANU's preferred presidential candidate, sparking an outcry from other interested contenders and a massive exit from the party ensued.
+In the 2002 nomination process, which was widely thought as undemocratic and underhand, Moi influenced Uhuru Kenyatta's nomination as KANU's preferred presidential candidate, sparking an outcry from other interested contenders and a massive exit from the party ensued.
 This move by the late President Moi was seen as a ploy to install Uhuru as a puppet so that even in retirement, Moi would still rule the country through Uhuru and presumably insulate himself against the numerous charges of abuse of office that plagued his presidency.

 Uhuru finished second to Mwai Kibaki in the General Elections, with 31% of the vote.
 He conceded defeat and took up an active leadership role as Leader of the Opposition.

 In January 2005, Uhuru Kenyatta defeated Nicholas Biwott for chairmanship of KANU, taking 2,980 votes among party delegates against Biwott's 622 votes.

 Uhuru led his party KANU in the referendum campaigns against the draft constitution in 2005, having teamed up with the Liberal Democratic Party, a rebel faction in the Kibaki government, to form the Orange Democratic Movement.
 The result of this was a vote against the adoption of the draft constitution by a noticeable margin, which was a great political embarrassment to Emilio Mwai Kibaki.

 In November 2006, Kenyatta was displaced as KANU leader by the late Nicholas Biwott.
 On 28 December 2006, the High Court of Kenya reinstated Uhuru Kenyatta as KANU chairman.
 However, further court proceedings followed.
 On 28 June 2007, the High Court confirmed Kenyatta as party leader, ruling that there was insufficient evidence for Biwott's argument that Kenyatta had joined another party.